solita/solita.github.com/_posts/2021-10-09-software-and-projects-as-systems.md

 - Rollback procedures
 - System health monitoring

+and so forth depending on the enterprise.

 ## The Producing System

 ![Charlie Chaplin CC BY-SA 2.0](/img/software-and-project-as-systems/charlie-chaplin-modern-times.jpg "Charlie Chapling in a mahine in Modern times")
 ([Image source](#image-sources))

-Systems produced by software developers, or their tool systems, are not the only systems they are working with.
+Systems produced by software developers, or their tool systems, are not the only systems developers are working with.
 Software developers themselves are part of:

 - a project or a service team or several
 - a higher-level organization or several